Bayesian Invariance Modeling of Multi-Environment Data: Introduction

-In this paper, we introduce \textit{Bayesian Invariant Prediction (BIP)}.
-We design a probabilistic model of multi-environment data, where the invariant set is encoded as a latent variable, and we infer the invariant set through Bayesian posterior inference.
-The BIP posterior targets the true invariant solution, and it provides a model-based quantification of uncertainty about the invariant set.
-We investigate BIP theoretically and empirically.
+In this paper, we introduce \textit{Bayesian Invariant Prediction (BIP)}, which casts invariant variable selection as a Bayesian inference problem.
+We design a probabilistic model of multi-environment data, where the invariant feature set is encoded as a latent variable, and we infer the invariant set through Bayesian posterior inference.
+We show that the BIP posterior targets the true invariant set, and provides a model-based quantification of uncertainty about it.
+Our methodology is in contrast to existing algorithms, which either search over the combinatorial number of candidate invariant sets and use hypothesis testing \citep{peters2016causal}, or frame the problem as a regularized optimization that seeks a point estimate under an invariance regularization \citep{fan2023environment}.

 How does BIP work?
-At its core, \citet{peters2016causal} makes two assumptions about the data-generating process for invariant prediction: \begin{enumerate} \item The $p$ features $x^1, \ldots, x^p$ follow different distributions across environments. \item The outcome $y$ depends on a subset of $x$ in the same way across environments; this subset is the \textit{invariant set}. \end{enumerate} BIP explicitly bakes these data-generating assumptions into a joint distribution of the invariant feature set and multi-environment data.
-We model the outcome, conditional on the invariant features, to be independent of the environment, and we explicitly model the per-environment distributions of the features.
-(We note that \citet{peters2016causal} also assumes a linear data-generating process.
-Here we do not make linear assumptions.)
-Crucially, the invariant feature set is treated as a latent variable.
+At its core, \citet{pearl2009causality} makes two assumptions about the data-generating process for invariant feature selection in multi-environment data: \begin{enumerate} \item The features $x$ follow different distributions across environments. \item The outcome $y$ depends on a subset of $x$ in the same way across environments; this subset is the \emph{invariant feature set}. \end{enumerate} BIP explicitly bakes these assumptions into a joint distribution of the invariant feature set and multi-environment data.
+We model the outcome, conditional on the invariant features, to be independent of the environment, and the per-environment feature distributions.
+Crucially, we treat the invariant feature set as a latent variable.
+Originally, \citet{peters2016causal} motivated invariance through a causal setting where each environment is an unknown intervention on the features and some features are direct causes of the outcome.
+Here we adopt the same invariance assumption, without appealing to causality.

-Originally, \citet{peters2016causal} motivated these assumptions through a causal problem.
-Each environment arises by an unknown intervention on the features $x$; the outcome $y$ is directly caused by a subset of those features; and the goal is to analyze the multi-environment data to determine the direct causes of $y$.
-Here we solve the same problem but state the invariance assumption directly without appealing to causality.
-While these assumptions often arise from a causal problem, invariance has wider applications including prediction robustness \citep{buhlmann2020invariance}, domain adaptation \citep{rojas2018invariant}, and out-of-distribution generalization \citep{arjovsky2019invariant}.